(Ptosis Correction)

 What generally is not attainable with a breast lift or ptosis procedure?
 Generally it is not possible to obtain long lasting increase in upper pole fullness.
 The upper pole is the level at which the breast mound first begins.
-To have long lasting increase of upper pole fullness you need to add a breast prosthesis at the time the ptosis or droop correction is performed.
+To have long lasting increase of upper pole fullness you need to add a breast prosthesis.

 From a geometric or architectural standpoint the design of the surgical procedure should accomplish the following to give long lasting coning of the breast and give it projection forward from the chest wall and a 3 dimensional change: